open-quantum-safe/liboqs-dotnet/README.md

 This solution implements a .NET wrapper in C# for the C OQS library.
 It contains the following projects:

-- **dotnetOQS**: A C# class library targeting .NET Core 1.1, wrapping the master branch of the OQS library.
+- **dotnetOQS**: A C# class library targeting .NET Standard 1.2 and 2.0, wrapping the master branch of the OQS library.
 - **dotnetOQSUnitTest**: Unit tests for the dotnetOQS project.
 - **dotnetOQSSample**: A sample program illustrating the usage of the dotnetOQS library.